-£3m backing for Norwich’s International Centre for Writing
+£3m backing for Norwich’s National Centre for Writing

 For Immediate Release